What research can I use to help make my giving?

 How can I get in touch with my philanthropic advisor?

 One of the benefits of working with Seattle Foundation is access to personalized philanthropic advising.
 You can find contact information and a bio of your philanthropic advisor on our team page.
 If you do not know who your philanthropic advisor is, please reach out to [email protected].

 How does the grant approval process work?

 There are two tracks for grant approval.
-For organizations who regularly receive grants from Seattle Foundation funds and who have been vetted through our due diligence process, grants are pre-approved by the Board of Trustees on an annual basis.
+For organizations that regularly receive grants from Seattle Foundation funds and that have been vetted through our due diligence process, grants are pre-approved by the Board of Trustees on an annual basis.
 For new grantees, due diligence must be completed at the time of the recommendation and the Board’s Grants Committee approves the grant within the week due diligence is completed.

 How long does it take for a grant check to reach a recipient?

 For grantees that are pre-approved by the Board, checks are cut within a week of the recommendation.
 For new or less common grantees, the process typically takes two weeks.
 There can be complications to the due diligence process that result in grants taking longer, though these are extreme cases.

 How often are fund statements produced?

 Fund statements are produced quarterly for the preceding quarter.